lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 for some hidden element $\mathbf{s}\in(\mathbb{Z}/2)^N$ that we are trying to find.

-As usual, the first step of the standard method produces a coset state:
+The first step of the standard method produces a coset state:

 $$
 |\mathbf{x} \oplus H\rangle = \frac{1}{\sqrt{2}}(|\mathbf{x}\rangle + |\mathbf{x}\oplus\mathbf{s}\rangle)